Best Hiking Shoes for Kids

-Can your child just get away with wearing their basic school shoes or sandals on a hike?
+Can your child just get away with wearing their basic kids running shoes or sandals on a hike?
 Well, yes, but mostly no. If your hikes are mainly easy, flat trails under a mile without a lot of rocks and roots, your child will be fine in most footwear.

 However, if you want to take your child on longer adventures, and you want them to enjoy those adventures, a good pair of hiking shoes is a critical piece of gear.